Watson Points Example

 High Risk Issue Points Weighting = 5 * (0.9 ^ (IssueSubmissions - 1)) / IssueSubmissions

-As you can see, Bob was the only person to find H2 (a High severity issue) and he was awarded the most points out of anyone because of it.
-H1 was significantly less fruitful because three people found it instead of just one.
+As you can see, Carol and Emily were the only Watsons to find H1 (a High severity issue) and they were awarded the most points out of anyone because of it.
+M2 was significantly less fruitful because it is Medium severity and everyone found it.

 Based on these "issue points," we can now see who performed best in the contest and earned the most from the USDC pot:

-Bob makes over 50% of the contest pot (over 50k USDC), largely driven by his submission of H2, which no one else found.
-Emilly fared the worst because she only found Medium severity issues, and other participants also found both Medium severity issues.
+Carol and Emily each make over 30% of the contest pot (over 60k USDC), largely driven by their submissions of H1, which no other Watsons found.
+Dan fared the worst because he only found 2 Medium severity issues, and other participants also found both of those Medium severity issues.

 The formula being used to calculate Emily's score is the following:

-The 700 represents the cumulative amount of leaderboard points in the second contest from all the competitors.
-This is a simplified example where only the same 5 competitors happened to compete in both contests.
+The 714 represents the cumulative amount of leaderboard points in the second contest from all the competitors, adding 2% inflation (14 extra points) for example.
+This is a simplified example where only the same 5 competitors happened to compete in similar-length contests.

 This is how the Sherlock leaderboard would look after these two contests:

-Because of the increased weighting of the 14-day contest vs. the 7-day contest, Carol and Emily ended up higher on the leaderboard than Bob, despite Bob's great performance in the 7-day contest.
+Because of the increased weighting of the 14-day contest vs. the 7-day contest, Carol and Emily ended up higher on the leaderboard than Bob, despite Bob's high ranking after the 7-day contest.